 BELLWAY PLC - Trading Update

-Market and current trading
+Market conditions and trading

 Land buying and financial position